Bridgwater & Taunton College welcomed The Secretary of State for Education, Damian Hinds to the College this week.

 “Our talented apprentices demonstrated to the Minister that high level apprenticeships are creating great opportunities for people who may not have not followed a traditional ‘A’Level, or university route.
 This is a key contribution to meeting the UK skills needs and EDF Energy benefits through our apprentices gaining first-hand experience while helping deliver Hinkley Point C from day one, before moving on to other projects such as Sizewell C and beyond.”

-For more information about today’s visit or any of the courses, call the Information & Guidance team on 01278 441234 or email firstname.lastname@example.org
+For more information about today’s visit, email firstname.lastname@example.org or if you are interested in applying for any of the courses, call our Information & Guidance team on 01278 441234 or email email@example.com